1. Introduction

 The

-attribute on table
+border attribute on table only allows the

 values "1" and the empty string.